Mario Lanza Sings Songs from The Student Prince and The Desert Song

 The second half of the CD consists of highlights from another Romberg operetta, The Desert Song.
 Recorded in Rome in August and September 1959 at a time when Lanza was recovering from a bout of double pneumonia, these are the tenor's final recordings.
 He died on October 7, 1959, shortly after the recordings were made.
 Lanza is accompanied here on several selections by soprano Judith Raskin, who recorded her contributions in New York a year after the tenor's death.
 Constantine Callinicos conducted these 1959 selections.

 Track listing

-All tracks for The Studen Prince written by Sigmund Romberg and Dorothy Donnelly, unless otherwise noted.
+All tracks for The Student Prince written by Sigmund Romberg and Dorothy Donnelly, unless otherwise noted.